pyro-kinetics/pyrokinetics/docs/rst_docs/kinetics.rst

 Kinetics
 ========

-Kinetics class has the following data
+`Kinetics` class has the following data

 .. image:: figures/kinetics.png
   :width: 600

-Can be used to load LocalSpecies class
+Can be used to load :ref:`LocalSpecies<sec-local_species>` class

- .. automodule:: pyrokinetics.kinetics
+.. autoclass:: pyrokinetics.kinetics.Kinetics
   :members:
   :undoc-members:
   :show-inheritance: